-Is there a hidden bias against creativity?November 18th, 2011 in Psychology & Psychiatry /
+Is there a hidden bias against creativity?November 18, 2011 in Medicine & Health / Psychology & Psychiatry

 CEOs, teachers, and leaders claim they want creative ideas to solve problems.
 But creative ideas are rejected all the time.
 A new study, which will be published in an upcoming issue of Psychological Science, a journal of the Association for Psychological Science, finds that people have a hidden bias against creativity.
 We claim to like creativity, but when were feeling uncertain and anxiousjust the way you might feel when youre trying to come up with a creative solution to a problemwe cannot recognize the creative ideas we so desire.

 Generally, people think creativity is good.
 Before starting this study, the researchers checked that with a group of college students.
 Overwhelmingly, the data showed that students had positive implicit and explicit associations with creativity, says Jennifer Mueller of the University of Pennsylvania.
 She carried out the new study with Shimul Melwani of the University of Pennsylvania and Jack A. Goncalo of Cornell University.

 But in experiments, peoples perceptions changed.
 In one experiment, the researchers made some people think about uncertaintyby telling them they might get some extra money after the study based on a random lottery.
 Other participants went into the study without that priming.
 They were all given a test that shows how they group concepts together.
 The people who had been made to think about uncertainty were more likely to subconsciously associate words like creative, inventive, and original with bad concepts like hell, rotten, and poison.
 In the other condition people associated creativity words with things like rainbow, cake, and sunshine.